microsoft/FluidFramework/packages/tools/prague-dump/README.md

 # Prague Dumper

 Connection using ODSP or routerlicious driver to dump the messages or snapshot information on the server.
+In order to connect to ODSP, the clientID and clientSecret must be set as environment variables login__microsoft__clientId and login__microsoft__secret, respectively.
+If you have access to the keyvault this can be done by running [this tool](../../../tools/getkeys).

 ## Usage